 This morning, head through the rich high country where open-range cattle kings made war on the homesteaders in the 1890's.
 Driving past Sheridan in the Bighorn Mountains, the scene of many fierce battles between the US Cavalry and the Sioux and Cheyenne Indians, you'll arrive in Buffalo Bill's frontier town, Cody, for an overnight stay.

 Travel to splendid Yellowstone National Park, the USA's largest nature reserve, which contains more than 3,000 geysers and hot springs.
 You'll drive along the Grand Loop Road to Artist Point with magnificent views of Yellowstone Canyon and the stupendous Lower Falls, twice the height of Niagara Falls.
-You'll also see geyser basins with bubbling mud paint pots and the regular 'blow' of Old Faithful.

 Head to the magnificent Grand Tetons.
 With saw-toothed, 13,770 feet high ridges crested with snow most of the year, it's one of America's last preserves of wild solitude.
 Arrive in the Wild West town of Jackson which with its wooden sidewalks and saloons with bat-wing doors, is just like a living film set!
 In the evening there's an optional barbecue cookout and Wild West show.

-Time to relax in Jackson or how about joining a scenic raft trip down the Snake River?
+Time to relax in Jackson or how about joining a scenic raft trip down the snake river?